Dada

 Band members Related acts

-line up 1 (1970-71) - Elkie Brooks -- vocals - Mal Capwell -- sax, flute - Jimmy Chambers -- vocals, percussion - Barry Dugan -- sax, flute - Pete Gage -- lead guitar, bass - Martyn Harryman -- drums, percussion - Paul Korda -- vocals - Ernie Luchlan -- trumpet, flugelhorn - Don Shinn -- keyboards, organ bass, vibes
+line up 1 (1970-71) - Elkie Brooks -- vocals - Mal Capwell -- sax, flute - Jimmy Chambers -- vocals, percussion - Barry Duggan -- sax, flute - Pete Gage -- lead guitar, bass - Martyn Harryman -- drums, percussion - Paul Korda (RIP 2020) -- vocals - Ernie Luchlan -- trumpet, flugelhorn - Don Shinn -- keyboards, organ bass, vibes

-line up 2 (1971) - Elkie Brooks -- vocals - Mal Capwell -- sax, flute - Jimmy Chambers -- vocals, percussion - Barry Dugan -- sax, flute - Pete Gage -- lead guitar, bass - Martyn Harryman -- drums, percussion - Paul Korda -- vocals - Ernie Luchlan -- trumpet, flugelhorn NEW - Robert Palmer (RIP) - vocals - Don Shinn -- keyboards, organ bass, vibes
+line up 2 (1971) - Elkie Brooks -- vocals - Mal Capwell -- sax, flute - Jimmy Chambers -- vocals, percussion - Barry Duggan -- sax, flute - Pete Gage -- lead guitar, bass - Martyn Harryman -- drums, percussion - Paul Korda (RIP 2020) -- vocals - Ernie Luchlan -- trumpet, flugelhorn NEW - Robert Palmer (RIP) - vocals - Don Shinn -- keyboards, organ bass, vibes

 |